aka-shinu/Autobotwa/README.md

-# Travel & Car Rental Website

-A modern Next.js website for a travel and car rental company showcasing car rental services, luxury car rentals, and logistics solutions across India.
-This project was developed as part of an internship assignment.
+# Auto

+A modern Next.js platform built as part of an internship assignment, showcasing my ability to design and develop production-level, interactive, and animation-heavy web applications.

 ## Overview

-This website provides a comprehensive platform for customers to explore and book various travel services including standard car rentals, luxury vehicles, and logistics services.
-The application features interactive animations, smooth scrolling experiences, and a responsive design optimized for all devices.
+This project demonstrates a fully featured service-based platform built with Next.js 14+, focusing on dynamic content experiences, 3D integrations, micro-interactions, scroll-driven animations, and a device-adaptive interface.
+The application highlights how a real-world business can present its services through immersive UI, structured information flows, and responsive, high-performance design.

 ## Features